2chevskii/helper-modules/README.md

 - [ ] Migrating to async filesystem operations and async API methods for command handling
 - [ ] Improving language handler with new helper methods, such as getting available localizations, validating localization object, appending new entries to the localization file without overwriting it
 - [ ] Advanced command parsing with single quotation marks and arrays (not sure if needed)

+## Credits
+* General idea and structure (partially) of language handler was inspired by Oxide/uMod modding platform, `Lang library` from `Oxide.Core.dll` licensed under MIT license
+* Parsing arguments function was originally taken from `Oxide.Core.dll` and adopted for TypeScript
+* All dependencies belong to their developer teams, and keep original licenses

 ## Pages
 * [Github]